Mycrosys/portfolio-project-4-tomodachi/README.md

 [View the live project here.](https://portfolio-project-4-tomodachi.herokuapp.com/)

-Project Tomodachi is a Website that allows you to create Events and share them with other people.
+Project Tomodachi (Tomodachi is the Japanese Word for Friend) is a Website that allows you to create Events and share them with other people.
 Authenticated users can create events, update them, delete them and join events created by other people.
+It supports online Events, such as Watchparties or Onlinegames, as well as ones where physical attendance is required.
+By sharing these events on the Tomodachi Plattform, Site Users can find new people to enjoy these events together, find new interests, or jump right into their next adventure.

 They are also able to browse all events available on the webpage to find one they like and want to take part in.